mirageglobe/hound/README.md

 - author/site : Jimmy MG Lim (mirageglobe@gmail.com) / www.mirageglobe.com
 - source : https://github.com/mirageglobe/clamshieldcli

-This project is a collection of helpers to speed up clamav scanner and configuration.
-ClamAVcli is a commandline application that does the following:
+This project consists of two parts : (1) clamshield-cli - a cli wrapper for clamav (2) clamshield - a macos ui for clamshield. clamshield-cli is a commandline application that does the following:

 * provides a single maintained scan of one location
 * a strategic sweep of systemwide files and folders